StevenPorterFiserv/tenants-doc/faq.md

 * Is the doc tree or API explorer cached?
-  * Doc tree is cached
+  * Doc tree is cached in redis
+  * Api Explorer is cached in Elastic